 - Green Peas – Frozen peas work perfectly here.

-Wild salmon is a non-negotiable in my house.
+Wild caught salmon is a non-negotiable in my house.
 The nutritional difference between wild salmon and farmed salmon is vast, beyond the issue with contaminants (which is my greatest concern) farmed salmon is also much higher in fat.
 Many environmental toxins are lipophilic or fat loving, meaning the higher the content of fat in the food the higher the level of contamination.

 Wild salmon is caught in natural environments like oceans, streams, rivers, and lakes.
 In their natural habitat salmon eat other organisms like plankton, shrimp, squid, and eel.